mchalupa/wldbg/README.md

 ```

 wldbg is now waiting for your input.
 By typing 'c' or 'continue', the program
-will continue in running.
+will continue running.
 Other usefull commands are:

 ```
 'help'                    -- show help message